truprecht/rustomata-eval/readme.md

     cp templates/experiments.conf.example experiments.conf
     $EDITOR experiments.conf
     ```
 * Run each experiment separately.
   Call [experiments.sh](./experiments.sh) with the parser as first argument and the corpus as second argument.
     ```bash
-    bash experiments.sh rustomata ~/negra/negra-corpus.export
+    bash experiments.sh rparse ~/negra/negra-corpus.export
     ```
+* Some parsers may require a third argument, you can find more information about that in „supported parsers“.
-* In the case of `discodop`, there are different parsing pipelines implemented.
+  In the case of `discodop`, there are different parsing pipelines implemented.
 Each one is specified by passing either of `ctf`, `lcfrs` or `dop` additionally, e.g.
     ```bash
     bash experiments.sh discodop ~/negra/negra-corpus.export lcfrs
     ```